nsmryan/shadowcasting/README.md

 It is a very nice article, with visuals and explaination.

-This implementation is tested against the examples in the article, and seems to produce identical results.
+This implementation is tested against the examples in the article, and produces identical results.

 ## Usage